This Cura 3D guide for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

 Enable fan Cooling.
 Turning off the Enable Cooling Fan setting is not recommended as it will result in warping and other ugly surface effects.

-Cura 3D Tutorial – Settings – Step 6: Support settings
+Cura 3D Tutorial – Step 2.6: Support settings

 - It’s generally a good idea to keep the Enable Support option on unless you’re sure that there are no floating or overhanging parts.